varocketry/guitar-mastery-hub/public/lessons/lesson_004_understanding_shapes.md

 ---

-## 🎵 SONG APPLICATION: "Let It Be" by The Beatles
+## ðŸŽµ SONG APPLICATION: "Let It Be" by The Beatles

 ### Your First Complete Song Using Shape Thinking!